Karppiet/snippet-api/README.md

 ## API Endpoints
 GET /api/snippets # Retrieves a list of all snippets.
 Optional query parameters: ?lang=(language) &limit=(limit the search)

+GET /api/snippets/:id # Retrives the snippet by its ID.

 POST /api/snippets # Creates a new snippet.
 Requires: title, language and code

 DELETE /api/snippets/:id # Deletes an existing lead by ID.